What is Chhoti?

 Choti Mangalpur (Nowadays: ‘Choti’)

-He also described his place in his autobiography:
+He also describes his place in his autobiography:

 So, though Thakur Bhaktivinode took birth on 2nd September 1838 in his maternal uncle’s house in Ula, West Bengal, yet his native place is village Choti in Kendrapara.
 After his divine demise in 1914, the landed property there was transferred into the name of his son, Bimala Prasad Dutta, Srila Bhaktisiddhanta Saraswati Thakur, and it still stands in that name.
 From the local people it is learned that Srila Bimala Prasad Bhaktisiddhanta Saraswati Thakur came to Choti three or four times and he was regularly sending his brahmacari disciples from the Gaudiya Mission in Calcutta to collect the rents from the tenants.
 During his visits there, though, he would not enter into his father’s house, but he would stay in the adjacent Dasahara Mandap.
 As he considered Choti to be his native place and his hereditary property, and as he was leading the life of a Vaishnava sannyasi, he considered all his property to be dedicated to the service of Sri Sri Radha Madhava and Dadhi Baman (Jagannath), and thus it was not meant for him to enjoy.